lyelibi/academic_website/content/post/neurips2025/index.md

 ---
-title: My New Post
+title: NeurIPS 2025
-subtitle: Add a subtitle here
+subtitle:

 # Summary for listings and search engines
-summary: Add a brief summary of your post here.
-This will appear in post listings and search results.
+summary: Curated list of research posted from the 39th Annual Conference on Neural Information Processing Systems (NeurIPS 2025).

 # Link this post with a project
 projects: []